tridivb/Fun_with_Pytorch/Classifier/README.md

 ![Confusion Matrix](images/conf_matrix_adam.png)

 ### How to run
-Load the notebook file in jupyter and run each cell sequentially.
+1. Start the visdom server.
 Visdom is used to visualize the progression of trained filters and accuracies over each epoch.
+2. Load the notebook file in jupyter and run each cell sequentially.